 - 1 teaspoon Vanilla bean paste 1 teaspoon Vanilla bean paste

 Brown the butter for the crumb topping: Cube the butter and place in a light-colored skillet.
 (Light colored helps you determine when the butter begins browning.)
 Melt the butter over medium heat, stirring constantly.
 Once melted, the butter will begin to foam.
 Keep stirring.
 After 5-8 minutes, the butter will begin browning; you'll notice lightly browned specks begin to form at the bottom of the pan and you'll begin to smell a nutty aroma.
 Once browned, immediately remove from heat, pour into a medium heat-proof mixing bowl, and set aside.

 Preheat oven to 425F (218C).
 Spray a muffin pan with nonstick spray or line with cupcake liners.

-Make the crumb topping: In a medium bowl, combine the Domino® Golden Sugar, dark brown sugar, cinnamon, salt, and melted brown butter.
+Make the crumb topping: In a medium bowl, combine the Domino® Dark Brown Sugar, Golden Sugar, cinnamon, salt, and melted brown butter.
 Using a rubber spatula, stir in the flour.
 The crumb topping will be thick and crumbly.
 Set aside.

 Whisk the flour, baking soda, baking powder, cinnamon, and salt together in a medium bowl.
-Pour the dry ingredients into the wet ingredients, add the milk and apple, and mix on low speed until everything is combined.
+Pour the dry ingredients into the wet ingredients, add the buttermilk and apple, and mix on low speed until everything is combined.